Categories

 5. South Pole of Inaccessibility in Antarctica

 The most remote point in Antarctica isn’t the south pole.
-There’s a research station, the Amundsen-Scott South Pole Station at the south pole.
+There’s a research station, the Amundsen-Scott South Pole Station at the South Pole.
 The point farthest from any coastline on the Antarctic Continent is located at 83°06’S 54°58’E. This point is also known as the South Pole of Inaccessibility.
-It is located 878 kilometers (546 mi) away from the Amundsen-Scott South Pole Station, which is the nearest permanent human settlement.
+It is located 878 kilometers (546 miles) from the Amundsen-Scott South Pole Station, the nearest permanent human settlement.

 The point was first reached on 14 December 1958 by an 18-man traversing party of the 3rd Soviet Antarctic Expedition.
 It has an elevation of 3,800 meters (12,500 feet) from sea level.